Taliban say 'Islamic system' only way to Afghan peace, women's rights - RFI

 His statement acknowledged the fears in Afghanistan and abroad about the kind of system that would emerge -- and its impact on women -- saying that fell "within the ambit of the intra-Afghan negotiations".

-Baradar also assured that the rights of all Afghans including women will be accommodated in that system according to "the glorious religion of Islam" and Afghan traditions.
+Baradar also assured that the rights of all Afghans including women would be accommodated in that system, according to "the glorious religion of Islam" and Afghan traditions.

 But many fear that the Taliban's interpretation of rights will clash with the changes that have happened in Afghan society since 2001.